 Registration fee includes tea and coffee, lunch and course documentation.

-The workshop will be led by Dr Chris Marshall (Editor and developer of the Systematic Review Toolbox) with presentations from Julie Glanville (Associate Director at YHEC), Rachael McCool (Project Director at YHEC), Hannah Wood (Senior Information Specialist at YHEC), Mick Arber (Senior Information Specialist at YHEC) and Mary Thew (Trainee Reviewer at YHEC).
+The workshop will consist of presentations and group work with Julie Glanville (Associate Director at YHEC), Rachael McCool (Project Director at YHEC), Hannah Wood (Senior Information Specialist at YHEC), Mick Arber (Senior Information Specialist at YHEC) and Mary Thew (Trainee Reviewer at YHEC).

 YHEC Training Expertise